populse/populse_mia/docs/html/_sources/documentation/preferences.rst.txt

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

   * Absolute path to the external resources data: some processes may require external data to function properly (as TPM.nii for SPM or template):
-    * ???
+    * `MiaResources <https://gricad-gitlab.univ-grenoble-alpes.fr/condamie/miaresources>`_  folder that contains the resources needeed to use populse_mia and mia_processes in some cas( ROI, templates, ect ..)
-    * Sets the path to the external resources data
+    * Sets the path to the external resources data (MiaResources)

 .. _pipeline-label: